paretoman/searchingforparliament/README.md

     python setup.py install
     ```

-5. Install R.  Also, there are a few standard python packages to install as well, like sci-kit learn.
+5. Install R.  Also, install the package "seriate".
+This can be as easy as "sudo yum install R".
+And then "sudo Rscript seriate.r".
+Also, there are a few standard python packages to install as well, like sci-kit learn.

 6. Start Python's webserver from the command line